poobymallon/data-science-cpenkava-2025/data-science-curriculum-build/challenges/c01-titanic-assignment.md

 **Observations**:

-- In all passenger categories, more female passengers survived than male passengers - this may imply something about the “women and children first” mentality being employed.
+- In all passenger categories, more female passengers survived than male passengers - if there are less female than male passengers overall, this may imply something about the “women and children first” mentality being employed.
+  - But without knowing the overall make up or using any proportion, it is hard to tell much about the significance of these numbers
 - However, an extreme amount more of male crew members were saved - I predict that this absolute disproportionate-ness is due to the make up of the data itself, that there were just more male crew members to